Polar Lattices for Lossy Compression: Introduction

 The saliently nesting structure of polar lattices also gives us solutions to the Gaussian Wyner-Ziv and Gelfand-Pinsker problems.
-According to the prior work by Zamir, Shamai and Erez \cite{zamir3, ErezDirtyPaper1}, the two problems can be solved by nested quantization-good and AWGN-good lattices.
-However, due to the lack of explicit construction of such good lattices, no explicit solution was addressed.
+According to the prior work by Zamir, Shamai and Erez \cite{zamir3,ErezDirtyPaper1}, the two problems can be solved by nested quantization-good and AWGN-good lattices.
+However, due to the lack of explicit construction of such good lattices, no explicit solution is known.
 A practical scheme based on multidimensional nested lattice codes for the Gaussian Wyner-Ziv problem was also proposed in \cite{CongGaoWZ}.
-The performance of this scheme can be very close to the Wyner-Ziv bound but a theoretical proof is still missing.
-A lattice-based Gelfand-Pinsker coding scheme using repeat-accumulate codes, which were concatenated with trellis shaping, was also presented in \cite{ErezDirtyPaper}.
+A lattice-based Gelfand-Pinsker coding scheme using repeat-accumulate codes, which were concatenated with trellis shaping, was presented in \cite{ErezDirtyPaper}.
 This scheme was shown to be able to obtain a very close-to-capacity performance.
 Unfortunately, the complexity grows exponentially to achieve the shaping gain and a theoretical proof for the Gelfand-Pinsker capacity-achieving is also missing.

-In this work, we solve these problems by combining the recently proposed AWGN capacity achieving polar lattices \cite{polarlatticeJ} and the rate-distortion bound achieving ones.
+Wyner's CI of two Gaussian random variables was presented in \cite{GeXulossyCI,viswanatha2014lossy}.
+A generalized formula of Wyner's CI of jointly Gaussian vectors was deduced in \cite{satpathy2015gaussian}.
+The dual problem was considered in \cite{yang2014wyner}, where the CI of the outputs of two additive Gaussian channels with a common input was computed.
+For general continuous sources, the upper bound on Wyner's CI of multiple continuous random variables has been established in terms of the dual total correlation in \cite{li2016distributed}.
+A lower bound on Wyner's common information for continuous random variables was given in \cite{SulaCIlowbnd}.
+Some interesting extensions of Wyner's common information can be also found in \cite{GastparRelaxCI} and \cite{GastparCCA}.

+The use of polar codes for the CI was recently proposed in \cite{GoelaCommonInfor}, which discussed polarization from the perspective of the maximal correlation of two discrete sources.
+Furthermore, it proved that polar codes are optimal to extract Wyner's CI of discrete sources.

-\subsection{Outline of the paper}
+\subsection{Outline of the Paper}

 The paper is organized as follows: Section II presents the background of polar codes and polar lattices.
-The construction of rate-distortion bound achieving polar lattices is investigated in Section III.
-Some simulation results of polar lattices for quantization are given in Section IV.
-In Section V and Section VI, the solutions of the Gaussian Wyner-ziv and Gelfand-Pinsker problems are addressed accordingly, by combining the AWGN capacity achieving polar lattices and the proposed quantization polar lattices.
-The paper is concluded in Section VII.
+The construction of rate-distortion bound achieving polar lattices is given in Section III, followed by simulation results in Section IV.
+In Section V and Section VI, we present the solutions of the Gaussian Wyner-Ziv and Gelfand-Pinsker problems, respectively, by combining the AWGN polar lattices and the proposed quantization polar lattices.
+In Section VII, we construct polar lattices for a pair of Gaussian random variables for the lossy Gray-Wyner network; then we extend the method to multiple Guassian sources.
+The paper is concluded in Section VIII.